srh-gst/ML_term_paper/Paper/paper.md

 |**Open education**   |                        |                 |
 |  Training accuracy  |    0.0967              |        0.0989   |
 |  Test accuracy      |   -0.0071               | -0.0096         |
+\medskip
+\begin{minipage}{0.4\textwidth}
+{\scriptsize The table shows the accuracy of the Lasso linear model compared to the accuracy of the unregularized model.
+The Lasso regularized model yields higher accuracy scores for the test data.}
+\end{minipage}

 # Conclusio and Future Research